BraviNoname/Bravi/BossDisplayFixes/README.md

 - Fixe HP star count on Aunn, Mai and Satono (both stage 5 and Extra).

-- Extra Mai and Satono's spell bg appear the same way as in stage 5.
+- Extra Mai and Satono's spell bg appears the same way as in stage 5.

 - The explosion heard during Narumi spell2 when she spawns her sun actually sounds like one now, like with Utsuho.